Most people imagine the paradise island in the Caribbean. But you can go off the beaten path and explore Seychelles on a yacht charter.

 Here is why Seychelles is more than just sandy beaches.

 When to visit Seychelles

-There isn’t an especially bad time to visit the Seychelles islands as the beauty and hospitality remain all year round.
 But, many would agree that the April-May and October-November periods are the best.
-This is because the weather is calmer and the temperatures are more tolerable.
+It is because the weather is calmer, and the temperatures are more tolerable.